yaroslaff/SashimiDB/README.md

 # Exact
-Exact is simple, secure and very fast REST API for structured public data with python expressions syntax.
+Exact is simple, secure and very fast REST API for searching structured public data with python expressions syntax.

-**Secure**: runs inside docker container, can be fully isolated from database.

-**Fast**: fraction of a second even for queries in large database of 1 million items.

-**Simple**: use one-liners below to see how easy to use it.
-Frontend may have controls to select min/max price, color, brand, etc, then just join it with `and` and you got `expr` to send to Exact.

-## Example usage
+## Why to use Exact?

+### Save development time and money
+No need to develop search backend - you already have fast, secure and very flexible search API, which is good for computer store, dating site, imdb and (*almost?*) anything.

-Main purpose of Exact is to have secure, fast and very flexible back-end for searching public data.
-For example, you may have online store, and your frontend needs API to quickly get *all smartphones with price from X to Y, brand Samsung or Apple, with Retina* (`category=="smartphones" and price>1 and price<1000 and brand in ["Apple", "Samsung"] and "retina" in description.lower()`) or *All green or red t-shirts, XXL size, cotton>80, sorted by price, min and max price*.
+"Smartphones with price from X to Y, brand Samsung or Apple, with Retina" (`category=="smartphones" and price>1 and price<1000 and brand in ["Apple", "Samsung"] and "retina" in description.lower()`), "Movies, where Jack Nicholson played with Audrey Hepburn", "Green or red t-shirts, XXL size, cotton>80, sorted by price, min and max price".

+How much time you need to develop and debug such backend?
+Or, 2 minutes to read this README and launch docker container.

+And if later you will add more data to search, no need to modify backend, Exact already can search for it in no time.

+### Secure by design: Isolation from database
+With Exact it's possible to isolate search backend as reliable as you want (even put it on other server without database access if you are paranoid like me).
+Even if (just theory) there is an vulnerability in Exact, hacker can get access only to public data (which he could scrape from website anyway).

+### Offload search queries from database
+Black friday or DDoS attack, many heavy SQL SELECT/JOIN search queries... more then server can handle.
+With Exact you offload heavy search job from RDBMS to Exact.
+Run N more instances of Exact if needed (since it's read-only, it's very easy to scale) to handle any load.
+Or (in worst case) your search will stop working, but your database will work, you still can sell products and take money (database will do only easiest and most pleasant work).

 ## Quick start